OPTIMISING WAREHOUSE LOGISTICS WITH AUTONOMOUS MOBILE ROBOTS (AMR)

 Thanks to an investment in three MiR1000 AMR robots, three employees now save several hours each on daily activities.
 They no longer have to spend time manually moving pallets from a stacker to the aisles in the high-rise warehouse.
 Instead, they can place the pallets on special MiR racks, from which the AMRs collect the pallets and transport them to the aisles inside the high-rise warehouse.
 The MiR robots leave the pallets at the end of the aisles to be collected by high-reach trucks that place them in the relevant racks.

-“The high-reach truck operators automatically report when they have taken a pallet from a rack, so I can just press a button on the tablet screen and send one more MiR robot on a mission.
-This way the robots ensure the high-reach trucks are always supplied with pallets,” says Jesper Lorenzen, Warehouse Assistant and responsible for goods reception at ICM A/S.
+“The high-reach truck operators automatically report when they have taken a pallet from a rack, so I can just press a button on the tablet screen and send one more MiR1000 robot on a mission.
+This way the mobile robots ensure the high-reach trucks are always supplied with pallets,” says Jesper Lorenzen, Warehouse Assistant and responsible for goods reception at ICM A/S.

 Autonomous Mobile Robots (AMRs) collaborate with people and trucks to save 40 hours a week